Peter McKenna (Australian footballer): Playing career

 In 1972 and 1973, McKenna was the VFL leading goalkicker, kicking 130 in 1972 and 86 in 1973.
 In 1972, he was also named All-Australian for his performance in the 1972 Perth Carnival for Victoria.

 At the end of round 10, 1975, McKenna led Collingwood's goalkicking list with a modest total of 26 goals, but the following week he had a poor game in which he was held goalless in the round 11 Queen's Birthday match against Melbourne.
 This performance saw him and a number of teammates in round 12 dropped to the reserves against South Melbourne Football Club at VFL Park in which he suffered a kidney injury – he did not play for Collingwood again after that.

 In 1976, McKenna played with the Devonport Magpies in Tasmania's North West Football Union (NWFU).
 He played a solitary season for Devonport and kicked 79 goals in 17 games.

 McKenna returned to the VFL in 1977 to play for Collingwood's bitter rival, Carlton, kicking 36 goals in 11 games.
 He left Carlton after one season and then spent three years in the Victorian Football Association (VFA), playing one year with each of Geelong West (67 goals) and Port Melbourne (51 goals), where he was captain/coach, and Northcote (75 goals).

 Altogether, McKenna's VFL record of 874 goals from 191 games was enough to place him as the league's fourth-highest goalkicker at the time of his retirement, behind only Gordon Coventry, Doug Wade and Jack Titus; as of the end of the 2023 AFL season, he sat tenth on the all-time league leaderboard.
 He has scored the most goals of any player to finish his career with fewer than 200 VFL/AFL games, and his goals-per-game average of 4.58 is the fifth-highest of all time.
-His full senior and representative career yielded 1,213 goals.